Brad Ashford: Later life and death

 In February 2017, Ashford was selected to serve as the head of Midtown 2050, an Omaha development group, but resigned in April as he felt that he wasn't fit for the position.

 On February 1, 2019, Ashford's wife Ann Ferlic announced that she would run for the Democratic nomination in Nebraska's 2nd congressional district.
-During the primary campaign Ferlic was endorsed by former senators Ben Nelson and Bob Kerrey and former lieutenant governor Kim M. Robak.
+During the primary campaign Ferlic was endorsed by former senators Ben Nelson and Bob Kerrey and former lieutenant governor Kim Robak.
 Ferlic also claimed that she was the only electable candidate citing Kara Eastman's loss to Don Bacon in 2018.
 In the Democratic primary, Eastman easily defeated Ferlic with over sixty percent of the popular vote.
 After Ferlic's defeat in the Democratic primary the Ashfords declined to endorse Eastman.
 In October, Ashford endorsed his former rival Bacon over Eastman.

 On August 1, 2018, Douglas County District Judge Mark Ashford, his brother, died from a stroke.
 In May 2019, Ashford was hospitalized after a fluid backup happened in his lungs due to blood clots.
 In February 2022, Ashford announced he had been diagnosed with brain cancer.
 He died on April 19, 2022, aged 72.
 He was buried at Forest Lawn Memorial Park in Omaha.